ratschlab/metagraph/metagraph/api/Status.md

 * [x] JSON strings as response payload, including error messages
 * [x] parallel processing of HTTP queries
 * [x] support compression
-* [ ] robust against malformed input (currently it still may crash under certain circumstances)
+* [ ] (high) robust against malformed input (currently it still may crash under certain circumstances)
-* [ ] implement mechanism to tell client to come back after a while to check whether computation has been performed done (useful for longer-running queries)
+* [ ] (low-medium) implement mechanism to tell client to come back after a while to check whether computation has been performed done
+      (useful for longer-running queries)